La divisione del mondo

-La divisione del mondo (en: The Division of the World) is an opera in 3 acts by composer Giovanni Legrenzi.
-The opera uses an Italian language libretto by Giulio Cesare Corradi and was commissioned by the Marquis Guido Rangoni.
+La divisione del mondo (The Division of the World) is an opera in 3 acts by composer Giovanni Legrenzi.
+The opera uses an Italian-language libretto by Giulio Cesare Corradi and was commissioned by the Marquis Guido Rangoni.
 The opera tells the story of the division of the world after the Titan deities were defeated by the Olympian gods.
 The goddess Venus provides the central conflict of the opera through a series of moral temptations which lead all of the other gods, with the exception of Saturn, into debauchery.

 La divisione del mondo premiered on 4 February 1675 in Venice at the Teatro San Salvador.
-The opera was immensely successful at its premiere; and became Lengrenzi's most widely performed work, with 13 productions in Italy between 1683 and 1699.
+The opera was immensely successful at its premiere and became Lengrenzi's most widely performed work, with 13 productions in Italy between 1683 and 1699.
 Part of the work's success was due to the elaborate and expensive sets, machinery, and special effects employed at its premiere.